Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 # Neanderthal Bride

-I just got some word from the Neanderthal Clone
+I just received word from the Neanderthal Clone
 Who recently learnt how to use him a phone
-Researchers down to McMurdo Sound
+Researchers down there at McMurdo Sound
 Found a froze cavewoman beaneath the ground

 He's got a GoFundMe for a flight to the pole